manguinm/dataiku-challenge/README.md

 - Random Forest

 ### Key metrics:
-The metrics we are most interested in, in this case of unbalanced dataset, are precision and recall for the 50k+ category, and particularly the recall: we want to make sure we flag accurately all people in this category.
+The metrics we are most interested in, in this case of unbalanced dataset, are precision and recall for the 50k+ category : we want to make sure we flag accurately all people in this category and we do not want to falsely flag someone as in the 50k+ category while he is not.

 ### Further steps